dallingham/boris/README.md

     source1.v
     source2.v

-Boris will execute two ``vcom`` commands, one for each source file, using the define and include path specified for each compile.
+Boris will execute two ``vlog`` commands, one for each source file, using the define and include path specified for each compile.

 It should be noted that the include path included in any ``+incdir``